 Advancing to the oral exam is contingent on passing the written component.
-Once student and advisor agree that the written exam is ready to be distributed to the committee, a three week period is required for committee members to respond and provide feedback.
-The oral exam cannot be scheduled until the Comprehensive Exam committee approves the written examination.
+Once student and advisor agree that the written exam is ready to be distributed to the committee, a three-week period is required for committee members to respond and provide feedback.